lzwjava/blog-source/notes/2025-03-22-wifi-adoption-en.md

 ---
-title: "Wi-Fi Adoption Worldwide: Recent Decades"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: 'Wi-Fi Adoption Worldwide: Recent Decades'
 translated: false
-generated: true
 ---

 Wi-Fi technology has seen remarkable global adoption over the past few decades, transforming how we connect to the internet.
 Here's an overview of this evolution: